3DCoded/3MS/docs/instructions/config.md

     1. Push filament further in until it hits the extruder gears.
     1. Put another mark on the filament.
     1. Remove the filament and measure the distance between the two marks.
 This is your `toolhead_entry_to_extruder` value.

+## Optional Settings

+Most users likely won't have to follow the below steps, as they are automatically set on most systems.

+### Shared Gate Sensor

+This is not required on most systems (most systems use an extruder entry sensor instead).

+Moving backwards from the extruder, the next possible sensor you may have installed is a shared gate sensor.
+This goes right **after** the Y-splitter.

+If you have a gate sensor installed, set your `gate_switch_pin`:

+<video src="/assets/videos/sharedgate.mp4" controls></video>

+### Pre-Gate or Post-Gear

+This is not required on most systems.

+Pre-gate sensors go **before** each of your filament units.
+Post-gear sensors go **after** each of your filament units.

+<video src="/assets/videos/prepostgate.mp4" controls></video>

+### Gate Homing Endstop

+This is an optional step as on most systems this is automatically set.

+When homing filament (checking if it is present), you have three options for the sensor to be used:

+- **Shared Gate Sensor** Use the shared gate sensor after the Y-splitter
+- **Post Gate Sensors** Use the individual post-gate sensors.
+- **Extruder Sensor** Use the extruder entry sensor.

+Select one of the three options.
+Note that only the available options will be enabled.
+In the below example only an extruder sensor is configured, so it is the only displayed option.

+<video src="/assets/videos/gatehoming.mp4" controls></video>

+### Extruder Homing Endstop

+This is an optional step as on most systems this is automatically set.

+Happy Hare also needs a reference sensor inside the toolhead.
+You have two main options for this:

+- **Toolhead Sensor** Use the extruder entry sensor.
+- **Compression Sensor** Use a sync-feedback sensor as a homing endstop.
+- **None** Don't home inside the extruder.

+Select one of the three options.
+Note that only available options will be shown depending on your setup.

+<video src="/assets/videos/extruderhoming.mp4" controls></video>